 Current exemptions still apply to Part 1 of the state levy and now also apply to Part 2.
 Farm and agricultural machinery equipment is fully exempt from both Part 1 and Part 2 of the state levy but is still subject to local property taxes.

 The full or partial exemption for taxpayers that qualify for the Senior Citizens and Disabled Persons Exemption Program still applies to Part 1 of the state levy.
 Exemption Program participants that qualify for full or partial exemptions from Part 1 and local levies are fully exempt from Part 2 of the state levy.

 After Tax Year 2021

-Beginning with taxes due in 2022, the state levy returns to a budget-based system.
+Beginning with taxes due in 2022, the state levy returns to a budget-based system with a maximum levy rate of $3.60 per $1,000 market value.
 The state levy will be capped at the lesser of the 1 percent growth factor or inflation, plus additional amounts for new construction and increases in the value of state assessed property.